adobe/cryptr/app/bower_components/web-animations-js/README.md

 Web Animations supports off-main-thread animations, and also allows procedural generation of animations and fine-grained control of animation playback.
 See
-<http://web-animations.github.io> for ideas and inspiration!
+<http://web-animations.github.io> for ideas and inspiration - or [web-animations-codelabs](https://github.com/web-animations/web-animations-codelabs).

 Native Fallback
 ---------------